 In this situation, the fix is easy.
 Just reload the website with the Shift-key held down (that tells the browser to ignore your local cache), or clean your browser’s cache directly via its interface.

 Browser caches are an important way of speeding up your internet connection.
 However, the methods and strategies that work for static web content and relatively straightforward websites do not always work well for sophisticated and complex systems like CoCalc.
 For example, hotels often have aggressive cache servers, because a large portion of their guests will access the same handful of websites (e.g. to check the weather, get navigation, or print boarding passes.)

-Step 6: Have you installed browser extensions (sometimes called “add on”s) or enabled other site-blocking software on your computer?¶
+Step 6: Have you installed browser extensions (“add-on”s) or enabled blocking software on your computer?¶

 Some extensions, for example ad blockers, block certain external websites.
 It may be necessary to whitelist cocalc.com if you are running one of these.
 In addition, some libraries used by CoCalc are loaded via CDN (content delivery network) instead of Cocalc’s own servers.
 Blocking their access (or more general, blocking any 3rd party scripts from a website) could cause problems.
 The same can happen with other firewall or anti-virus software on your computer.

 With Google Chrome, you can go to the Settings and disable some.
 Alternatively, you can run Google Chrome with the command-line switch –disable-extensions.
 Incidentally, extensions are disabled in “incognito mode”, so “Step 3” above should have taken care of this.

 In Firefox, it is very easy to disable add-ons by clicking on that link.